Last updated: Dec-11-2024

 and description

 .
-The default Title (Caption) and Description (Alt) fields shown in the Metadata tab are not used by the video player.You can also define the title, subtitle, and/or description at the source-level in the <video> tag or videoPlayer JavaScript using the info
+The default Title (Caption) and Description (Alt) fields shown in the Metadata tab aren't used by the video player.You can also define the title, subtitle, and/or description at the source-level in the <video> tag or videoPlayer JavaScript using the info

 parameter: